Documentation

 The Old Way (Tightly Coupled)

 In traditional systems, FTP accounts are often tied directly to a server or folder path.
-If you need to change the destination bucket or migrate from FTP to SFTP, you often have to reconfigure every single device in the field.
+If you need to change the data store or migrate from FTP to SFTP, you often have to reconfigure every single device in the field.

 The Rilavek Way (Decoupled)